New Zealand Ordnance staff at Mulheim, Germany, 1919

 • 8/1484 WO1 (Sub Conductor) Edwin Stanley Green.
 A bank clerk who enlisted into Otago Infantry Battalion on 15 Dec 1914.
 Serving at Gallipoli, Egypt and France, Green was transferred to the NZAOC on 22 Dec 1916, attaining the rank of Warrant Officer Class 1 (Sub Conductor) on 26 Nov 1918.
 Green was demobilised on 18 Dec 1919.

 • 50248 Temporary WO1 (Temporary Sub Conductor) Arthur Sydney Richardson.
 Temp WO1 (Temp Sub Cdr) Richardson was a career soldier with the Royal New Zealand Artillery with the trade of Armament Artificer.
-Richardson embarked for overseas service with the NZEF on 12 June 1917 and was transferred into the NZAOC on 16 Feb 1918 with the rank of temporary WO1 with the appointment of Temporary Sub Conductor on 12 Feb 1919.
+Richardson embarked for overseas service with the NZEF on 12 June 1917 and was transferred into the NZAOC on 16 Feb 1918 with the rank of temporary WO1 and the Temporary Sub Conductor appointment on 12 Feb 1919.
 Rejoining the Artillery in October 1919, he transferred back to the NZAOC in 1928, becoming a WO1 in 1940 and was awarded the MSM in 1942.
 Remaining in the NZAOC for the duration of the Second World War, he transferred to the Royal Electrical and Mechanical Engineers in 1948, retiring in 1951.

 Mulheim 5